stephenreid321/lumen/README.md

 ./install.sh
 ```

 When the install is finished, visit https://{your VPS IP}:10000.
-Step through the post-install wizard, turning on the email domain lookup server, turning off MySQL, and choosing to only store hashed passwords.
-Go to System Settings > Features and Plugins leave only 'Mail for domain', 'Log file rotation' and 'Webmin login' checked.
 Create a virtual server for yourdomain.org with an administration password set to the same as the Virtualmin user password.
 Go to 'Edit Users' an create a user no-reply@yourdomain.org with the same password again.

 ### 3. Push code to Heroku